Pipeline

 RHB-102

-RHB-102 is a once-daily 24-hr bimodal release, oral tablet formulation of the antiemetic drug ondansetron, a 5-HT3 antagonist in development for oncology support and other gastrointestinal indications.
+RHB-102 is a proprietary bimodal immediate and extended-release, once-daily, oral tablet formulation of the antiemetic drug ondansetron, a 5-HT3 antagonist, targeting GLP-1/GIP-associated GI intolerance, acute gastroenteritis and gastritis, IBS-D and oncology support.

 Read more